pure-data/externals-howto/README.rst

 +-------------------+-------------------------------------------------+

-If more than six arguments are to be passed, ``A_GIMME`` has to be used and a manual type-check has to be made.
+If more than six arguments are to be passed, ``A_GIMME`` has to be used and a manual type check has to be made.

 class\_addmethod
 ^^^^^^^^^^^^^^^^